One of the most intriguing—and contentious—aspects of marketing is the psychology of color as it relates to persuasion.

 I have no idea why this is such a contentious topic in color theory.
 Brands may simply break free of gender norms.
 In fact, I’d contend that many have already received rewards for defying expectations.

-The following argument, which brings me right to the next, is that “perceived appropriateness” shouldn’t be so strict as to presume a brand or product can’t flourish because the colors don’t suit polled tastes.
+The following argument, which brings me right to the next, is that “.
+Perceived appropriateness” shouldn’t be so strict as to presume a brand or product can’t flourish because the colors don’t suit polled tastes.

 The Right Color Differentiates Your Brand